 The Global Maritime performance assessment tool is an application that comprises a collection of internal strong practices and external requirements.
 The tool is applied to gather and share internal best practice, and as reference projects.
 It is also used to assess our clients’ performance with regards to managing risks and opportunities.
 Our process approach enables us to take a quick snapshot of an organization’s risk performance, to analyze the root cause of inefficiencies and non-conformance.
 It thus provides the information needed to efficiently communicate and close fundamental gaps, enhancing our partner’s organisational and operational performance.

 The Global Maritime compliance assessment tool is an application containing a collection of standards and external requirements.
 Our process approach enables us to take a quick snapshot of an organisation’s or unit’s level of compliance with regards to rules and regulations, standards, guidelines and practices.

-Global Maritime OPSIM matches resources and schedule distribution with criteria, priorities, resource capabilities, and environmental limits, testing against time envelope and time series metocean data.
+GM OPSIM matches resources and schedule distribution with criteria, priorities, resource capabilities, and environmental limits, testing against time envelope and time series metocean data.
 Our software is able to simulate the operation tens of thousands of times, to develop a sound statistical database.
-We use Global Maritime OPSIM for simple to complex simulations.
+We use GM OPSIM for simple to complex simulations.

 OCTAVIA is software investigates the drifting behaviour of vessels under different combinations of wind, wave, and current, allowing for the effects of tugs and anchors.
 Using Monte Carlo simulation techniques, OCTAVIA performs several thousand iterations, in order to determine the probability distribution of Closest Point of Approach (CPA) to the structure of interest, from which the annual collision frequency can be calculated.
 Vessel speed is also recorded, so that impact energy can be determined for any scenario resulting in a collision.